 The architecture is formal, angular and clinical; the pin-ups, soft and curved, irregular.

 Phallic and sensual they both definitely were but it’s now 50 years later and the viewer therefore, realises both subjects have aged exponentially.

 This highlights an inequality between the two subjects: the public demand for them as the years have passed.
 We admire 1970’s brutalist architecture more as the years roll by.
 But we don’t see the same increase in demand for pin-ups as their years roll by.

 One thing they both do share however, is a certain vulnerability.
 We now know that some of the buildings didn’t make it, they were demolished.
 And we can guess that sadly, some of the women didn’t make it either.

 (And if they have, they’ll be in their mid 70s by now and probably still struggling up those damn steps.)

-I suspect the life stories of the two subjects probably ran in parallel and I wonder whether or not their youthful optimism was ever fully realized and how their lives panned out.
+I suspect the life stories of the two subjects probably ran in parallel and I wonder whether or not their youthful optimism was ever fully realised and how their lives panned out.

 The buildings we can easily track down (so long as they’re still there) but where are the women now?
 Or is that just me being nosey….